edmar141811/Leetcode268/README.md

 Given an array nums containing n distinct numbers in the range [0, n], return the only number in the range that is missing from the array.

+will also attempt two versions to see which approach is best

 Example 1:
 Input: nums = [3,0,1]